thalitha/Cook-Book/README.md

 The webpage was deployed using Github and Heroku.
 The link to the website is: https://cookbookie.herokuapp.com/.

 ### Credits
-* I have seen the website developed by: xxx , yy
+* I have seen the website and used some ideias from:
 * Spencer (https://github.com/5pence/recipeGlut)
 * MiroslavSvec (https://github.com/Code-Institute-Submissions/project-5)
 * Content for Recipes from the BBC website: https://www.bbc.co.uk/food/recipes